Pete Docter: Personal life

 Docter is married to Amanda Docter and has two children, Nicholas and Elie.
 Elie has a speaking part in Up and was the inspiration for the character of Riley in Inside Out.

 Docter is a fan of anime, particularly the work of Hayao Miyazaki.
 Docter has said that Miyazaki's animation has "beautifully observed little moments of truth that you just recognize and respond to".
-He is a fan of the work done by his competitors at DreamWorks as well.
+He is also a fan of the filmography of Pixar competitor DreamWorks.
 Referring to the competitive environment, he has said: "I think it's a much healthier environment when there is more diversity".